3 Accounting

 - Chapter 41.20 RCW – Police Relief and Pensions in First Class Cities

 a.
 Contributions from employers to the pension plan and earnings on those contributions are irrevocable.
 Irrevocability is understood to mean that an employer no longer has ownership or control of the assets, except for any reversionary right once all benefits have been paid.
-Assets may flow from an employer to the plan, but not from the plan to an employer unless and until all obligations to pay benefits in accordance with the plan terms have been satisfied by payment or by defeasance with no remaining risk regarding the amounts to be paid or the value of plan assets (implementation guide Q&A No. 6).
+Assets may flow from an employer to the plan, but not from the plan to an employer unless and until all obligations to pay benefits in accordance with the plan terms have been satisfied by payment or by defeasance with no remaining risk regarding the amounts to be paid or the value of plan assets.
 Refunds of the non-vested portion of employer contributions that are forfeited by plan members are consistent with this criterion.

 b.
 Pension plan assets are dedicated to providing pensions to plan members in accordance with benefit terms.
 The use of pension plan assets to pay plan administrative costs or to refund plan member contributions is consistent with this criterion.
 The commingling of pension and OPEB assets in the same trust is not consistent with this criterion.